HwWobbe/WipHww/README.md

 - review the use of local synched files
   - hwoTo: omit some from the sync
 - reView my shadingLogic assumptions
-  - bear in mind that these become much less pertinent is local repois are used for edits
+  - bear in mind that these become much less pertinent is local repos are used for edits

 - [2025-12](https://github.com/HwWobbe/WipHww/blob/main/2025/2025-12)